 Variable Frequency Drive (VFD) Improvements

-The following protocol for the measurement of energy and demand savings applies to the installation of Variable Frequency Drives (VFDs) in standard commercial building applicationsTable 3-18: HVAC fans, cooling tower fans, chilled water pumps, condenser water pumps and hot water pumps.
+The following protocol for the measurement of energy and demand savings applies to the installation of Variable Frequency Drives (VFDs) in standard commercial building applications shown in Table 3-18: HVAC fans, cooling tower fans, chilled water pumps, condenser water pumps and hot water pumps.
+This protocol estimates savings relative to a constant volume system as the baseline condition.

+VFDs in any other application than those referenced Table 3-18 must follow a custom measure protocol, including industrial applications.
 Relative to HVAC fans, the protocol applies to conventional variable air volume (VAV) systems with terminal VAV boxes on the supply registers.
 A VAV system without terminal VAV boxes is subject to various control strategies and system configurations and must be evaluated using the custom approach.
-VFDs in industrial applications should also follow the custom path.

-Note that when changes in run hours are anticipated in conjunction with the installation of a VFD, a custom path must also be used.
+For systems in which the baseline condition is not a constant volume system (e.g. vortex dampers), a custom measure protocol must be used.
+When changes in run hours are anticipated in conjunction with the installation of a VFD, a custom path must also be used.

 Algorithms

-Energy Savings (kWh) = kWhbase - kWhpost
+kWh = kWhbase - kWhee

-Demand Savings (kW) = kWbase - kWpost
+kWpeak = kWbase - kWee

 kWhbase = 0.746 X HP X LF/ηmotor X RHRSbase

-kWhpost = kWhbase X ESF
+kWhee = kWhbase X ESF

 kWbase = 0.746 X HP X LF/ηmotor X CF

-kWpost = kWbase X DSF
+kWee = kWbase X DSF

 Definitions of Variables